PoisotLab/ms_networkary_classifiers/README.md

 best performance measures are not the models with the closest reconstructed network structure.
 We discuss these results in the context of establishing guidelines for the prediction of ecological interactions.

+TODO informedness and accuracy should be easy to beat, make sure the model is better than them!

 The results presented here highlight an interesting paradox: although the Random Forest was ultimately able to get a correct estimate of network structure